 Olympus E-P5 versus Olympus PEN-F

-The Olympus PEN E-P5 and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in May 2013 and January 2016.
+The Olympus PEN E-P5 and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in May 2013 and January 2016.
 Both the E-P5 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The E-P5 has a resolution of 15.9 megapixel, whereas the PEN-F provides 20.2 MP.